 The following is Apple's statement:

-We believe that the problem with WordPress has been resolved.
-Since the developer has removed the service payment options page from the application, it is now a free standalone application.
-We have informed the developer and apologize for any confusion we have caused.
+We believe that problem with the WordPress app has been resolved.
+Since the developer removed her σελίδα with in-app service payment options, it is now a free standalone app.
+We have notified the developer and apologize for any confusion we may have caused.

 You will notice that Apple reports that the developer - WordPress did the right thing and removed the "service payment options page from the application" and from what I know is technically true.
 But as far as I know, this did not happen today: it happened weeks or months ago.

-So yesterday the WordPress application did not sell any of everything that exists in the domain "WordPress.com", unless you can do magic.
-Yes, an older version of the app contained a "Plans" tab that displayed some of the different hosting packages for premium customers:
+So yesterday the WordPress app didn't sell anything of all that is on the domain “WordPress.com”, unless you can do magic.
+Yes an older version of the app contained one tab “Plans” which displayed some of the different hosting packages for premium customers:

 But even with an older version of the app it was not possible to buy anything.
 WordPress developer Matt Mullenwag told TheVerge that he had previously offered to remove any reports of paid packages from the app (even a feature that allowed a user to see a preview of their own WordPress.com website) , but these proposals were rejected by Apple.